-At Midwest Breast & Aesthetic Surgery in Ohio, we find that patients with unilateral mastectomy, are best suited for an autologous reconstruction (with their own tissue).
+At Midwest Breast & Aesthetic Surgery in Ohio, we find that patients with unilateral mastectomy are best suited for an autologous reconstruction (with their own tissue).
 Options such as DIEP flap or GAP flap are our mainstay reconstructive procedures for these types of patients.
-In reconstructing the breasts with a patient’s own tissue, we are able to closely match the contralateral breast.
-While in the operating room, we will actually weigh the mastectomy specimen, so that we may provide a one-to-one match of tissue volume to ultimately best create symmetry to the contralateral side.
+In reconstructing the breasts with a patient’s own tissue, we can closely match the contralateral breast.
+While in the operating room, we will actually weigh the mastectomy specimen so that we may provide a one-to-one match of tissue volume to ultimately best create symmetry to the contralateral side.
 It should be noted that autologous reconstruction is not the most appropriate option for all patients.
 In some patients, particularly those with small cup size breasts, performing a unilateral reconstruction with an implant may work quite well.
 In these patients, we may discuss placing a small implant at the native breast to optimize the symmetry between the two sides.

 For additional information or if you have any related questions, please contact us at 855-687-6227.